It may not come as a surprise to you that the customer’s habits and expectations have changed.

 Chatbots Are Faster Than Humans

-There are tasks that chatbots can complete much faster than humans.
+There are tasks that chatbots can complete much faster (and often better) than humans.
 Businesses can take advantage of chatbots’ speed and automate certain tasks such as, for instance, pizza order – the customer makes just a few clicks and the order is placed.

 Chatbots Personalize Communication